nguemechieu/Bigbossmanger/README.md

 - 👋 Hi, I’m Noel Martial Nguemechieu
 - 👀 I’m interested in electrical and computer Engenieuring
 - 🌱 I’m currently learning  and working as Devops and software engenieur
-- 💞️ I’m looking to collaborate on large projects

 - - 📫 How to reach me   nguemechieu@live.com

 <!---